SickChill/sickchill/README.md

 #### Dependencies

-To run SickChill you will need Python 3.6+
+To run SickChill you will need Python 3.7+, preferably 3.10 or newer.

+PyPy (python 3.7-3.9) 7.8.x+ is also supported.

 #### More info